baselsurkhi/alabarka-privacy-policy/README.md

 ## ❌ Data Sharing

-- User data is **not sold, rented, or shared**
+- The application does **not sell, rent, or share user data**
-- No data is shared with third parties
+- No user data is shared with third parties

 ---

 ## 🔄 Updates

-This application may be updated periodically to improve stability and compatibility.
+This application may receive updates to improve stability, compatibility, and security.

 ---